pulumi/pulumi-hugo/themes/default/content/product/pulumi-service.md

         - title: Manage infrastructure state and secrets
           image: /images/product/console-resource-graph.svg
           details:
-            - title: Fully-managed backend
+            - title: Fully-managed, single source of truth
               description: |
-                Store the single source of truth for your infrastructure’s state in a backend with built-in scaling, availability, and fault tolerance.
+                Store your infrastructure’s state for any cloud in Pulumi's secure backend, which has built-in scaling, availability, and fault tolerance.

               more_info: |
                 Allow developers to safely deploy in parallel with concurrent state-locking.